 7. Avoid foods that can constipate you

 Constipation is a common issue found in many mothers after a c-section.
-It is quite normal the digestive system takes around 3 to 4 days (sometimes even longer) to come back into its normal track after major surgery, like a c-section.
+It is quite normal for the digestive system to take around 3 to 4 days (sometimes even longer) to come back into its normal track after major surgery, like a c-section.

-Medications and lack of mobility further contribute to constipation.
+Medications and a lack of mobility further contribute to constipation.

-Therefore, it is important to avoid food that causes constipation after a c-section.
+Therefore, it is important to avoid foods that cause constipation after a c-section.
 Or else it can aggravate constipation.
-Fried and fast food, low fiver food, processed food, eggs, etc some of the food that triggers constipation.
+Fried and fast food, low fiber food, processed foods, eggs, etc. are some of the foods that trigger constipation.

 8. Avoid cold food

 It is important to stay away from cold foods after a c-section.
-Extreme cold food can impede the proper blood flow in the mother.
-Further, the immunity level of a mother will be very low and she is susceptible to common infections like colds, cough, and sore throats.
+Extremely cold food can impede the proper blood flow in the mother.
+Further, the immunity level of a mother will be very low, and she is susceptible to common infections like colds, coughs, and sore throats.

 Eating cold food increases her chances of catching colds and coughs.
-And sneezing and coughing after a c- section is quite painful.
-Avoid chilled yogurts, ice creams, ice cubes loaded shakes after a c-section.
+And sneezing and coughing after a c-section is quite painful.
+Avoid chilled yogurts, ice creams, and ice cube-loaded shakes after a c-section.

 9. Don’t have noodles after C-section delivery

-“Can I eat Maggie after c-section” is a more often seen question in many forums.
+“Can I eat Maggie after c-section” is a more frequently asked question in many forums.
 Here comes the sad news for the noodles lovers.
 It is not wise to eat noodles, at least during the initial weeks after the c-section.

 First of all, noodles are made from Maida, and Maida-rich food should be avoided after a c-section.
 Also, the tastemaker that comes with noodles is not at this stage.
-Moreover, noodles, it has no nutritional value.
+Moreover, noodles have no nutritional value.
 And post-pregnancy is a period you have to focus on nutrient-dense food, both for fast recovery and happy breastfeeding.